8 Things To Do In Hanoi (or maybe 9 if you’re lucky)

 In fact, there is too much there to be able to list so you’ll just have to go and check it out yourself on your next visit to Hanoi.

 The Women’s Museum was a really nice surprise.

-All three of us enjoyed it and it gave Annabel as well as us an education experience into the live of women in Vietnam, past and present.
+All three of us enjoyed it and it gave Annabel as well as us an educational experience into the lives of women in Vietnam, past and present.

 7. Take A Walk Around The Old Quarter

-Sometimes the easiest and simplest ideas are the best ( and budget friendly ) so why not just take some time to get lost in the Old Quarters streets.
+Sometimes the easiest and simplest ideas are the best ( and budget-friendly ) so why not just take some time to get lost in the Old Quarter streets.

 The maze of streets offers a bargain shopping experience or just the chance to wander and see everyday life on these busy streets.